-"The Word became flesh for us in order to save us by reconciling us with God, who 'loved us and sent his Son to be the expiation for our sins': 'the Father has sent his Son as the Saviour of the world', and 'he was revealed to take away sins'".
+CCC 457: The Word became flesh for us in order to save us by reconciling us with God, who "loved us and sent his Son to be the expiation for our sins": "the Father has sent his Son as the Saviour of the world", and "he was revealed to take away sins".

-You can see from that passage how it's talking about Jesus "reconciling us to God", i.e., making up for our sins.
+(Explain to the Group) You can see from that passage how it's talking about Jesus "reconciling us to God", i.e., making up for our sins.
 Also, the word "expiation" means making amends or reparation.